tjhys/arch/README.md

 # arch
-Testing stolen or half assed scripts
+half assed scripts for ease of arch install